sergiughimp/ObjectOrientedDesign/README.md

 **Task 5: SubtractNumbers Function**
 A function that takes an integer and a float, performs subtraction, and returns a descriptive message.
 Introduces mixed data types and formatted output.

+# Lab 2: Abstract Classes and Inheritance

+This lab focuses on abstract classes and inheritance in C#.
+It demonstrates how to define an abstract class with both abstract and regular methods, implement derived classes that override the abstract method, and use polymorphism to calculate and display results.

+## Tasks

+**Task 2: Shape Area Calculation**
+- Create an abstract class `Shape` with:
+  - `CalculateArea()` – an abstract method to compute the area of the shape
+  - `Display()` – a regular method to print the shape type and area

+- Implement two derived classes:
+  - `Circle` – calculates area as π × radius²
+  - `Rectangle` – calculates area as width × length

+- Instantiate objects of both classes, calculate their areas using `CalculateArea()`, and display the results using `Display()`.

+**Outcome:**
+This task illustrates the use of abstract classes, inheritance, method overriding, and polymorphism in C#.
+It provides hands-on practice for designing reusable and extendable object-oriented code, showing how different shapes can share a common interface while implementing their own area calculations.